 As we said in our Dead Space remake review, "[the game] is a gloriously grotesque glow-up that embraces the original horror game's robust formula."

-For more space games, the best Star Wars games and strategy games have you covered with more incredible experiences worth sinking hours into.
+Want more?
+See our guides to the best Star Wars games and strategy games for more incredible experiences worth sinking hours into.
 In addition, check out the upcoming PC games of 2025 to see what space games might be in store in the future.